murilocamargos/pytvname/README.rst

 .. _pytvname-synopsis:

-PyTvName provides a python class to process names of tv shows into a specific format given by the user.
+PyTvName provides a python library to process tv shows names into a specific format given by the user.

 .. contents::